nosami/vsonline/vs-online/how-to/vside.md

 ## Disconnect from a Codespace

-Once connected to a Codespace, there's three ways to disconnect:
+Once connected to a Codespace, there are three ways to disconnect:

 1. Open the **File** menu and click **Disconnect from this Codespace**
 2. Connect to another Visual Studio Codespace
-3. Close the Visual Studio window.
+3. Close the Visual Studio 2019.

 ## Suspend a Codespace

-As described on the [VS Online pricing page](https://aka.ms/vso-pricing), you pay for active VS Online usage, with a nominal fee for when an environment is suspended.
+As described on the [Codespaces pricing page](https://aka.ms/vso-pricing), you pay for active Codespaces usage, with a nominal fee for when an environment is suspended.

-The Visual Studio Codespaces service will automatically suspend an inactive environment according to the auto-suspend setting used when the Codespace was created.
-This helps keep the cost of your Codespace as low as possible.
+Codespaces will automatically suspend an inactive environment according to the auto-suspend settings configured when the environment was created.
+This helps reduce the cost of Codespaces.

 In addition to auto-suspending, you can manually suspend a Codespace at any time by opening the **Connect to a Codespace** dialog, selecting your Codespace in the list and clicking the **Suspend** button.